Time4Hart Time Bank – Give an Hour, Gain an Hour

 Anyone aged 15 or over can apply to become a member of the Time4Hart Time Bank.
-You can send us your name and phone number by email, give us a ring on 01252 627070 (Monday – Thursday 10.00-15.00), or fill out an enquiry form which can be found below under the ‘How do we join?’ tab.
+You can send us your name and phone number by email, give us a ring on 01252 627070 (Monday – Thursday 10.00-15.00), or complete our online application form.

 Organisations can join too

 Voluntary and community organisations, businesses and public sector organisations can become Time4Hart Time Bank members too.
 Some of the reasons why organisations might want to join are:

 - Timebanking can contribute to your organisation’s community service or employee volunteering programmes.

 - Timebanking enables the sharing of skills and assets with individuals and other organisations.